If you ever wanted the Bitcoin whitepaper explained in layman’s terms, you are in the right place.

 Some key points to remember from the whitepaper are that Bitcoin is a:

-- Fully digital peer-to-peer currency that relies on math instead of third parties to verify transactions.
+- The fully digital peer-to-peer currency that relies on math instead of third parties to verify transactions.

 - Popular distributed network that offers the strongest security.